s175007/NONRESTAURANT/README.md

 <br>
 // Open XAMPP and run SQL Server
 <br>
-// at SQL Admin page create new Database by name is: firstproject
+// at SQL Admin page create new Database by name is: NONDATABASE
 <br>
 // Run Visual Studio Code and open this my Folder
 <br>